 Ina Coolbrith Park

 This tiny little park is tucked into the Russian Hill neighborhood, and boasts one of the best views of the San Francisco skyline and the bay.
-Because you have to make your way up one of the steepest streets in the city to get to Ina Coolbrith park, it is one of the best San Francisco hidden gems.
+Because you have to make your way up one of the steepest streets in the city to get to Ina Coolbrith park, it has sort of a secret feel.

 To get to Ina Coolbrith Park, make your way up the Vallejo Street steps.
 They are super steep and your thighs will burn, but the surrounding gardens are beautiful.
-Besides, once you get to the top, you will be rewarded with a stunning view that is also one of the most beautiful hidden gems in San Francisco!
+Besides, once you get to the top, you will be rewarded with a stunning view that is one of the best in the city!

 From here, you get an epic view of the downtown skyscrapers, Coit Tower, the Bay Bridge, and beyond.
 My favorite time to come here is for sunset – seeing the twinkling lights of the skyline against the pink sky is such a magical sight.

-You’ll never see very many people here, so you’ll really feel like you’ve uncovered one of the best San Francisco hidden gems!
+You’ll never see very many people here, so you’ll really feel like you’ve uncovered one of the best San Francisco secret spots!

 Lands End Labyrinth